-Some or all of these requirements are needed, depending on the animal you
+Some or all of these requirements are needed not only for

-- Stability - Wolfdogs are high maintenance due to their
+- Stable Ownership - Wolfdogs are high maintenance due to

-preferred that you own your own home, and are over 30 years of age.
-We have found that persons who rent, or are
+preferred that you own your own home, and are over 30 years of age and not about to move within the next 6

-that it needs.
 These are not animals that should be left at home all day while you go to work.
-They need daily exercise, and lots of interaction.
-They can often become destructive if left home alone for long periods
+They need daily exercise,

+discipline, boundaries and lots of interaction.
+They can often become destructive if left home

 - Walks and Hiking - Walks need to be